Fulton J. Sheen: Cause for canonization

 On September 7, 2011, a tribunal of inquiry was sworn in to investigate the alleged healing.
 During a special Mass on December 11, 2011, at St. Mary's Cathedral in Peoria, the documentation gathered by the tribunal over nearly three months was boxed and sealed.
 It was then shipped to the Vatican for consideration by the Congregation for the Causes of Saints, concluding the diocesan tribunal's work.

-On Sunday, September 9, 2012, a Mass of Thanksgiving and banquet was held at St. Mary's Cathedral and the Spalding Pastoral Center in celebration of the advancement of Sheen's cause.
-Attendees included Bishop Jenky, and his predecessor as Bishop of Peoria, Archbishop John J. Myers along with many clergy and religious from around the country.
-Copies of the positio, the book detailing the documentation behind his cause, were presented to Myers and other attendees.
-According to statements made at the service, the medical and theological study of the possible miracles needed for his beatification and canonization was well underway.
-At least one miracle was being seriously considered.
-New procedures under Pope Benedict XVI stated that beatification should ideally occur in the candidate's home diocese.
-Therefore, Sheen's beatification would likely take place in Peoria, where it would be the first.